GhostFreakk/GhostyGoose/README.md

 # Ghosty Goose

-The game "Ghosty Goose", which is written in pure html and css code.
+The game "Ghosty Goose", which is written in pure react and css and sasscss code.